-3.8.4.
+2.8.4.
 Path

 Finally, the path traversed by the packet SHOULD be reported, if possible.
 In general it is impractical to know the precise path a given packet takes through the network.
 The precise path may be known for certain Type-P on short or stable paths.
-If Type-P includes the record route (or loose-source route) option in the IP header, and the path is short enough, and all routers on the path support record (or loose-source) route, then the path will be precisely recorded.
+For example, if Type-P includes the record route (or loose-source route) option in the IP header, and the path is short enough, and all routers\ on the path support record (or loose-source) route, and the Dst host copies the path from Src to Dst into the corresponding reply packet, then the path will be precisely recorded.
 This is impractical because the route must be short enough, many routers do not support (or are not configured for) record route, and use of this feature would often artificially worsen the performance observed by removing the packet from common-case processing.
 However, partial information is still valuable context.
-For example, if a host can choose between two links (and hence two separate routes from Src to Dst), then the initial link used is valuable context. {Comment: For example, with Merit's NetNow setup, a Src on one NAP can reach a Dst on another NAP by either of several different backbone networks.
+For example, if a host can choose between two links\ (and hence two separate routes from Src to Dst), then the initial link used is valuable context. {Comment: For example, with Merit's NetNow setup, a Src on one NAP can reach a Dst on another NAP by either of several different backbone networks.}

-4. A Definition for Samples of One-way Delay
+3. A Definition for Samples of Round-trip Delay

-Given the singleton metric Type-P-One-way-Delay, we now define one particular sample of such singletons.
-The idea of the sample is to select a particular binding of the parameters Src, Dst, and Type-P, then define a sample of values of parameter T. The means for defining the values of T is to select a beginning time TO, a final time Tf, and an average rate lambda, then define a pseudo-random

-Poisson process of rate lambda, whose values fall between TO and Tf.
+Given the singleton metric Type-P-Round-trip-Delay, we now define one particular sample of such singletons.
+The idea of the sample is to select a particular binding of the parameters Src, Dst, and Type-P, then define a sample of values of parameter T. The means for defining the values of T is to select a beginning time TO, a final time Tf, and an average rate lambda, then define a pseudo-random Poisson process of rate lambda, whose values fall between TO and Tf.
 The time interval between successive values of T will then average 1/lambda.

 {Comment: Note that Poisson sampling is only one way of defining a sample.
 Poisson has the advantage of limiting bias, but other methods of sampling might be appropriate for different situations.
-We encourage others who find such appropriate cases to use this general framework and submit their sampling method for standardization. }
+We encourage others who find such appropriate cases to use this general framework and submit their sampling method for standardization.

-4.1.
+3.1.
 Metric Name:

-Type-P-One-way-Delay-Poisson-Stream

-4.2.
+Type-P-Round-trip-Delay-Poisson-Stream

+3.2.
 Metric Parameters:

 - + Src, the IP address of a host

 - + Dst, the IP address of a host

-- + T0, a time
+- + TO, a time

 - + Tf, a time

 - + lambda, a rate in reciprocal seconds

-4.3.
+3.3.
 Metric Units: